 The amount of money you wish to transfer online depends entirely on the purpose of your payment.
 While some send money online to make mortgage repayments or pay overseas employees, others may want to simply send money as a birthday gift or to split the cost of a bill.
 There are a number of reasons why you may need to familiarise yourself with the limits of your money transfer, and in this guide, we will outline online money transfer requirements.

-The minimum and maximum amount permitted by any online money transfer is set by the provider.
-It’s important to make sure that the service you pick suits your needs and supports secure transfers in your currency.
-Some companies specialise in transferring larger sums of money, while others are better equipped to facilitate recurring, midsize money transfers.
+The provider sets the minimum and maximum amount of any online money transfer.
+It’s essential to ensure that the service you pick suits your needs and supports secure transfers in your currency.
+Some companies specialize in transferring larger sums of money, while others are better equipped to facilitate recurring, midsize money transfers.
 No matter what the size of your transfer, there will always be a reliable company to assist you.
 Use our comparison tool today and find out how much your chosen provider can transfer for you.